cortex-js/compute-engine/src/docs/guide-evaluate.md

 ## Evaluation Loop

 This is an advanced topic.
-You don't need to know the details of how the evaluation loop work, unless you're interested in extending the standard library and providing your own function definitions.{notice--info}
+You don't need to know the details of how the evaluation loop works, unless you're interested in extending the standard library and providing your own function definitions.{notice--info}

-Each identifier (name of symbol or function) is **bound** to a definition within a **scope**.
+Each identifier (name of symbol or function) is **bound** to a definition within a **scope** during canonicalization.
+This usually happens when calling `ce.box()` or `ce.parse()`, but could also happen during `expr.evaluate()` if `expr` was not canonical.

-When a Boxed Expression is created with `ce.box()` or `ce.parse()`, its identifiers are not bound immediately.
-The name binding occurs lazily the first time it is required, for example when a function such as `expr.evaluate()` is invoked, or when a property such as `expr.domain` is accessed.

 When a function is evaluated, the following steps are followed:

-1. If the expression is not canonical, put it in canonical form
+1. If the expression is not canonical, it is put in canonical form

-2. Evaluate each argument of the function, left to right.
+2. Each argument of the function are evaluated, left to right.

    1. An argument can be **held**, in which case it is not evaluated.
 Held arguments can be useful when you need to pass a symbolic expression to a